Elmer Lucille Allen: Louisville’s artist-scientist-activist

 Photo via WHAS11

 Born in 1931 in a segregated Russell neighborhood, Elmer Lucille Allen has had a decades-long career as both a scientist and artist.
-She graduated from Central High School with honors before pursuing a BS in Chemistry at Spalding University (then the all-women Nazareth College).
+She graduated from Central High School with honors before pursuing a B.S. in Chemistry at Spalding University (then the all-women Nazareth College).

-After over ten years working in hospital labs in Indianapolis and Louisville, Allen was hired by Brown-Forman in 1966, becoming the company’s first Black chemist.
+After over 10 years working in hospital labs in Indianapolis and Louisville, Allen was hired by Brown-Forman in 1966, becoming the company’s first Black chemist.
 She worked at Brown-Forman until her retirement 31 years later.

 But Elmer Lucille Allen’s skills and passions aren’t limited to the scientific.
 She’s been practicing various forms of art since childhood, and earned an M.A. in Studio Arts in 2002.
 Allen helped found the Louisville Arts Council and the Kentucky Coalition of African American Arts.